IN THIS ISSUE

 Changes to publication tables

-A detailed concordance between the 2013–14 and 2014–15 publication tables, as well as a guide to finding data items in the publication tables is available under the Downloads tab.
+A detailed concordance between the 2014–15 and 2015-16 publication tables, as well as a guide to finding data items in the publication tables are available on the Downloads tab.

 Proportions and percentages cited in the publication text have been rounded up/down to the nearest whole number.